 Put a net over the pond

 While water features are beautiful during the spring and summer, they can become difficult to manage during the winter.
 To prevent clogged filters or pumps, cover your pond with a special netting material.
 A meshed net will catch falling leaves, so your pond will stay clean all winter long.
+Additionally, you may want to speak to a pond management service who will access your pond and suggest the best long-term solution to ensure that your pond is kept safe during the colder months.

 Clean garden tools